cmdcolin/oddbiology/README.md

 ### Seven different "genomes" in a single celled organism

-Like how our cells have a mitochondrial genome alongside the nuclear genome, this single-celled organism has 7 different genomes in its cell
+Most cells have two genomes — one in the nucleus, one in the mitochondria.
+This single-celled alga has 7

 https://phys.org/news/2023-04-single-celled-alga-harbor-genomes.html